 When many of the cities around the Puget Sound were first connected by highways, car culture reigned supreme.
 City planners were so excited about cars that they bisected busy neighborhoods full of pedestrians with highways.
 Instead of creating highways that looped around urban centers, they reasoned that city dwellers would appreciate the convenience of having a highway so close to home.

 Now, traffic patterns are shifting, and a new generation of urban planners is pushing back against the idea that pedestrians and highways should be allowed to mingle.
 Close to Seattle’s downtown core, a campaign to put a lid over a stretch of Interstate 5 that cuts through a pedestrian-friendly part of the city is gaining traction.
 On Seattle’s waterfront, an enclosed tunnel will replace the raised viaduct that was built so close to a residential center that apartment dwellers have had their windows cracked by stones flying off the structure.

 But outside of Seattle, urban planners have been slow to catch up with the increase in demand for pedestrian-friendly cities.
 Mill Creek’s Walk Score is a mere 28 out of 100; the score is calculated based on the number of errands that would require a car to complete safely.
 Nearby, Bothell has a score of 29, and Lynnwood has a score of 50.
 In contrast, Seattle has a Walk Score of 73, a Transit Score of 57, and a Bike Score of 63; all three are expected to go up as planned improvements are completed in the area.

-If you or a loved one has been injured as a result of an accident caused by an unsafe road, it’s time to speak with a pedestrian accident injury attorney about your rights as a pedestrian.
+If you or a loved one has been injured as a result of an accident caused by an unsafe road, it’s time to speak with a pedestrian accident lawyer about your rights as a pedestrian.